cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-copy.md

 The command is invoked by a shell.
 When passing arguments to the shell, strip or escape any special characters that have a special meaning for the shell.
 For security reasons, it is best to use a fixed command string, or at least avoid passing any user input in the string.

 When `ON SEGMENT` is specified, the command must be executable on all Cloudberry Database primary segment hosts by the Cloudberry Database administrator user (`gpadmin`).
-The command is run by each Greenplum segment instance.
+The command is run by each Cloudberry segment instance.
 The `<SEGID>` is required in the command.

 See the `ON SEGMENT` clause for information about command syntax requirements and the data that is copied when the clause is specified.